Entropy measures as indicators of connectivity paths in the human brain: Results and Discussion

 Area V3CD (ROIs \textbf{158} and \textbf{338}) is located between the early visual cortex and the MT complex.
 It is activated in fMRI scans during tasks involving tools, relational matching contrast, working memory, emotion, and place recognition.
 However, it shows less activation in body-related tasks and exhibits variable activation or deactivation in response to face-shape contrasts.
 Area V3CD combines detailed information about objects, including contrast and motion edges, to form a complete representation for recognizing objects \cite{bakerConnectomicAtlasHuman2018p}.
 This area is highly activated, as expected, during the memory task.

 The Lateral Occipital Cortex plays a key role in object processing, encoding, and recognition \cite{grill-spectorLateralOccipitalComplex2001, malachObjectrelatedActivityRevealed1995}.
-The regions belonging to this cortex are Lateral Occipital areas 1, 2 and 3 or LO1 (ROIs \textbf{20} and \textbf{200}), LO2 (ROIs \textbf{21} and \textbf{201}), and LO3 (ROIs \textbf{159} and \textbf{339}).
+The regions belonging to this cortex are Lateral Occipital areas 1, 2, and 3 or LO1 (ROIs \textbf{20} and \textbf{200}), LO2 (ROIs \textbf{21} and \textbf{201}), and LO3 (ROIs \textbf{159} and \textbf{339}).
 They are adjacent to areas PIT and V3CD, which are strongly activated during memory tasks involving object recognition and are located near the early visual cortex.
-We observed strong activation of LO1 and LO2 during memory tasks; but not of LO3, which is considered a new area in the Glasser study.
-LO3 has been shown to be more involved in the processing of the details, motion and shape information of objects \cite{bakerConnectomicAtlasHuman2018p}.
+We observed strong activation of LO1 and LO2 during memory tasks, but not of LO3, which is considered a new area in the Glasser study.
+LO3 has been shown to be more involved in the processing of the details, motion, and shape information of objects \cite{bakerConnectomicAtlasHuman2018p}.

-In addition, the remaining active areas to be described are mostly paravisual regions involved in processing the observed, specialized in object and face recognition, as previously mentioned, these include ROIs \textbf{18, 198, 7, 187, 325} and \textbf{138}), with the latter specifically associated with tool and place recognition \cite{bakerConnectomicAtlasHuman2018p, glasserMultimodalParcellationHuman2016}.
-Additionally, attentional processing areas, such as ROIs \textbf{149} and \textbf{329} are also active.
+In addition, the remaining active areas are mostly paravisual regions that have been associated in the literature with object and face recognition; these include ROIs \textbf{18, 198, 7, 187, 325} and \textbf{138}, with the latter associated in prior work with tool and place recognition \cite{bakerConnectomicAtlasHuman2018p, glasserMultimodalParcellationHuman2016}.
+Additionally, attentional processing areas, such as ROIs \textbf{149} and \textbf{329}, are also active.